-National Australia Bank is listed on the ASX, with short term ratings of A-1+ by S&P, P-1 by Moody's and F1+ by Fitch.
-Long term senior unsecured and unguaranteed obligations are currently rated AA by S&P, Aa1 by Moody's and AA by Fitch.
+NAB is listed on the ASX, with short term ratings of A-1+ by Standard & Poor's, P-1 by Moody's and F1+ by Fitch.
+Long term senior unsecured and unguaranteed obligations are currently rated AA by Standard & Poor's, Aa1 by Moody's and AA by Fitch.